The Income-Contingent Repayment plan became available on October 1, 1993 as part of the Direct Loan program.

 The easiest way of applying for income-contingent repayment is to choose the repayment plan online at StudentLoans.gov.
 Borrowers can also file an Income-Based (IBR) / Pay As You Earn / Income-Contingent (ICR) Repayment Plan Request form with their loan servicer.
-(Borrowers who don’t remember the name of their servicer can visit the National Student Loan Data System (NSLDS) or call 1-800-4-FED-AID (1-800-433-3243) to get their servicer’s contact information.)
+(Borrowers who don’t remember the name of their servicer can log into their My Federal Student Aid account or call 1-800-4-FED-AID (1-800-433-3243) to get their servicer’s contact information.)

 It is possible for the income-contingent repayment plan to be negatively amortized, where the monthly loan payment is less than the new interest that accrues.

 The unpaid interest will accumulate and will be capitalized (added to the loan balance) annually.
 However, the capitalization of interest on a loan stops when the outstanding principal balance is 10 percent greater than the original principal balance when the loan entered repayment.
 Interest then continues to accrue, but is not capitalized.